The 12 Most Historic Matches In WWE

 WrestleMania cemented Hogan's status as the face of WWF — and pro wrestling in general — as well as McMahon's vision for a national pro wrestling brand.
 While WrestleMania wasn't the original pro wrestling "super card" (that was NWA's Starrcade in 1983), it brought pro wrestling to the mainstream, with cameos from such divergent stars as Cyndi Lauper, Muhammad Ali, Liberace, and The Rockettes.

 We can debate how important Liberace was to WrestleMania's success, but there's no denying that the main event made the biggest impact.
 Hogan teamed with one of the era's biggest stars, Mr. T, to take on "Rowdy" Roddy Piper and "Mr. Wonderful" Paul Orndorff.
 McMahon reportedly could have lost everything had WrestleMania failed.
-Thanks to this tag team bout on top (the only time a tag match has closed WrestleMania), WrestleMania was cemented as "the Super Bowl of pro wrestling" — and WWF as pro wrestling's undisputed leader.
+Thanks to this tag team bout on top (a tag match wouldn't close WrestleMania again until 2023), WrestleMania was cemented as "the Super Bowl of pro wrestling" — and WWF as pro wrestling's undisputed leader.

 Hulk Hogan vs. Andre the Giant - WrestleMania III